What Exactly Do UL Ratings Mean?

 Lamps UL Listed for Wet locations are labeled “Suitable for Wet Locations.”
 These particular types of lamps may be subject to saturation by water or other types of liquids.
 Wet location lamps have been tested for their durability when exposed to an intense amount of wetness.
 These lamps can come in direct contact with liquids that splash, drip, or even flow onto the light.
 Wet location lamps can be used indoors or out.
 They can also be used in place of damp location lamps.
 Some areas you may find these lamps are enclosed showers, open air decks, gazebos and outdoor walls.
 If you are using a wet location lamp outdoors, you may want to consider using an outdoor wall sconce or lighting fixture with it to help your light last longer.

 Hopefully this clears up any confusion about UL Listed Lamps.
 Have anything else you want to add to the article.
 You know the routine, drop us a line in the comment section.
-And don’t forget to follow us on Facebook, Twitter, Google Plus, LinkedIn, Pinterest, or Instagram.
+And don’t forget to follow us on Facebook, Twitter, LinkedIn, or Pinterest.